KaavyaSaxena/Kaavya-Saxena/README.md

 - 👋 Hi, I’m @Kaavya-Saxena
-- 👀 I’m interested in learning and exploring cloud computing
+- 👀 I’m interested in learning and exploring cloud computing, Webdev and a lot more
 - 🌱 I’m currently learning c++ and web dev
-- 💞️ I’m looking to collaborate on some cool projects
+- 💞️ I’m looking to collaborate on Project related to ReactJS and Firebase
 - 📫 if interested, reach me through <a href="https://www.linkedin.com/in/kaavya-saxena/">LinkedIn</a>

 <!---